testplanisphere/.github/profile/README.md

 # This organization will be archived

+> [!IMPORTANT]
-This organization will be archived in mid-2025.
+> This organization will be archived in mid-2025.
 All repositories have been migrated to [@takeyaqa](https://github.com/takeyaqa) who owned this organization.

 ## Migrated repositories